 Also, some forms of this medication can not be used for all conditions treated here.

 Your doctor may have suggested this medication for conditions other than those listed in these medication information articles.
 If you have not discussed this with your doctor or are unsure why you are taking this medication, talk to your doctor.

 Do not stop taking this medication without consulting your doctor.

 Do not give this medicine to anyone else, even if they have the same symptoms you have.
-It can be harmful for people to take this medicine if their doctor has not prescribed it.
+It can be harmful to people to take this medicine if their doctor has not prescribed it.

 What form (s) does this medication have?

-Each white, oval, biconvex, film-coated tablet, marked and engraved “APO 400” on one side and smooth on the other, contains 400 mg of norfloxacin.
+Each white, oval, biconvex, film-coated tablet, marked and engraved “APO 400” on one side and smooth on the other, contains 400 mg of Norfloxacin.

 - Magnesium stearate

 - Hydroxypropyl methylcellulose